cloudflare/cloudflare-plugin-frontend/README.md

 5. Build an API Client for the Cloudflare Host API which adds the Host Key to all requests.

-## config.json

-config.json has the following structure:
+## JSON response for endpoint /config

 ```
 {